mo7sen/cmodular/README.md

 - The string passed to `module_create(...)` must be unique as the module is stored using the hash of this string.
 Having duplicate string identifiers will cause the older modules to be overwritten.
+- Categories can be added to a module without implementing their interfaces.
+While this is mostly useless due to the inability to search for a module that has multiple categories, it might be useful when trying to delay the binding of the functions.

 ### TODO